Review · Other Supplements

 What RhythmONE actually is

-RhythmONE is a mushroom-based dietary supplement aimed at focus and healthy aging, sold at $159 for the first bottle.
-It rides the current interest in functional mushrooms like lion’s mane, reishi, and cordyceps.
-The pitch is that it helps support your body’s natural rhythm — hence the name — and the page leans on “healthy aging” and mental clarity.
+A mushroom-based dietary supplement sold through a video sales letter (VSL) funnel, at $159 for the first bottle.
+The marketing frames it as a longevity and focus formula, riding the current wave of interest in functional mushrooms like lion’s mane, reishi, and cordyceps.
+The pitch is that it restores your body’s natural rhythm — hence the name — and the sales page leans heavily on the idea of “healthy aging” and mental clarity.

-The plain version: it’s a blend of mushroom extracts and other plant compounds, bottled and sold with a monthly subscription you’ll need to cancel if you don’t want to be charged $159 again.
+The reality: it’s a proprietary blend of mushroom extracts and other plant compounds, bottled and sold with a recurring subscription that you’ll need to cancel if you don’t want to be charged $159 every month.

 What you actually get